About Intel Costa Rica

 Intel has developed a major Environmental Health and Safety (EHS) community awareness program.
 Intel EHS professionals, together with community groups and local government officials, work with neighboring companies to improve our environmental impact and practices.

 Intel Costa Rica's efforts to promote environmental health and safety have resulted in several awards.
-Intel is a four-time winner of the National Safety Award, "Preventico," from the National Insurance Institute—the most prestigious safety and health award presented by any government institution in the country.
+Intel is a four-time winner of the National Safety Award, "Preventico", from the National Insurance Institute—the most prestigious safety and health award presented by any government institution in the country.
 The company has also received the White Flag Award, presented by the Ministry of Health, for outstanding health and safety performance.

-Costa Rica Corporate Affairs Department
+Costa Rica Public Affairs Department

 Componentes Intel de Costa Rica

 Phone number: (506) 2298-6000